 💡 As the filter is obviously filled with oil (half a liter/quart of it), a thick black mass will start quickly dripping out of the filter as soon as you remove it from the thread.
 Have your oil pan ready for it underneath.
 If your pan is not large enough to cover all the places where oil is dripping from now (oil strainer, oil drain, oil filter holes), put the filter in another container and then pour the oil back to your pan.
 Alternatively, assemble the oil strainer and drain plug first, and then undo the filter.

 💡 When removing the oil strainer nut, you will notice the old crush washer will be firmly attached to it.
-Use a thin knife or metal plate to pry it out and then replace it by the new washer.
+Use a thin knife or metal plate to pry it out and then replace it with the new washer.

 - Drain plug: use a new copper washer and tighten the drain plug with a 19 mm socket at 22 Nm (16 lbf·ft)